SurveyCompo/surveycompo-doc/docs/data-model.md

   *Survey Pages*

   :   The heart of your survey, where questions are asked and data is collected.
 Each page is made up of one or more "Blocks".
+SurveyCompo gives you the freedom to design your surveys in either of these styles:

+      - **Single Page**: All questions are displayed on one page.
+      - **Multi-Page**: Questions are divided into multiple pages, guiding users through the survey.

   *Blocks*